samihaque/EraseRacism/README.md

 - ## Future Direction

-Going forward I wolud like to update my game where a player will move around a city and will meet random people from different races in random racial situation, and based on his reaction on the situation player will earn or lose points
+Going forward I would like to update my game where a player will move around a city and will meet random people from different races in random racial situation, and based on his reaction on the situation player will earn or lose points

 - ## Website Link
 https://sites.google.com/view/ubaydulsami-csc211h-project/home